sgiorgetta/MachineLearningExercises/README.md

 # MachineLearningExercises
 Linear Regression, Logistic Regression, Naive Bayes, and Clustering Exercises for Springboard Data Intensive Course

 This respository shall house the Machine Learning exercises for Springboard Data Science Intensive Course.
+A detailed description of each notebook follows:

 LINEAR RERESSION MINI-PROJECT
 The first exercise submitted is the one on Linear Regression.
 It is a study of the Boston Housing project and comes from the Harvard CS109 course, lab4.
 The data set contains housing values in the Boston area along with 13 attributes or variables related to the house such as the location, average number of rooms, crime rate, property tax rate, etc.